General Information about Google Apps Education Edition

 - Google Talk – Instant messaging, free calling (VOIP)/voice-mail box, file transfer, group chat

-- Google Docs – create, share and collaborate on documents, spreadsheets, forms and presentations from anywhere
+- Google Drive – create, share and collaborate on documents, spreadsheets, forms and presentations from anywhere

 - Google Sites – team website creation with videos, images, gadgets and documents integration